Efficiency of ANS Entropy Encoders: ANS Encoders

 The $r$ lowest bits of $x'$ can store any number from the range $[0..2^r)$.
 The encoder chooses one of these numbers depending on the values of $x$ and $a_{i+1}$.
-We distribute the numbers from $[0..2^r)$ among the letters according to their frequencies: for each letter $a$, denote $c_a = \sum_{a' \in [0..a)} f_{a'}$; the subrange of values $[c_a..c_{a+1})$ is allocated for $a$.
-Hence, given a letter $a = a_{i+1}$, we have a room in the range that can store any number from $[0..f_a)$ and this information should suffice to restore the replaced number $x$ from $x'$.
-As an example, Figure~\ref{fig:distribution} depicts a distribution of the range $2^r = 2^4$ among letters $a, b, c, d$ with frequencies $3, 5, 6, 2$, respectively.
+We distribute the numbers from $[0..2^r)$ among the symbols according to their frequencies: for each symbol $a$, denote $c_a = \sum_{a' \in [0..a)} f_{a'}$ (a cumulative frequency corresponding to $a$); the subrange of values $[c_a..c_{a+1})$ is allocated for $a$.
+Hence, given a symbol $a = a_{i+1}$, we have a room in the range that can store any number from $[0..f_a)$ and this information should suffice to restore the replaced number $x$ from $x'$.
+As an example, Figure~\ref{fig:distribution} depicts a distribution of the range $2^r = 2^4$ among symbols $a, b, c, d$ with frequencies $3, 5, 6, 2$, respectively.